PADI Emergency Oxygen Provider

 No one wants to see a fellow human being in trouble, especially if that person just happens to be your dive buddy.
 Being ready to help a fellow diver if ever the need arises by becoming a PADI Emergency Oxygen Provider should be at the top of every divers ‘to do’ list.

 It will help you breathe easy knowing that you know how to recognise illnesses treatable by emergency oxygen.
-Being the best buddy you can be means being prepared, especially in a time of need.
+Being the best buddy that you can be means being prepared, especially in a time of need.

 What will I do?

 During your programme you will learn how to:

 - Recognise diving illnesses treatable by emergency oxygen

 - Identify the various types of oxygen related equipment